– Aparna Chatterjee

 Over time, we have other poets presenting their take on the giants.
 Masses started knowing this clan through the words of these poets.
 Alcman, Homer, Ovid, and others described them as violent, scary, gigantic creatures, comparing them with the mountains.
 Hence, it was also believed the Giants caused earthquakes and volcanic eruptions.

 Nordic Giants was another compelling character of the old world.
 Like the Gods, a Clan with supernatural powers was not always depicted as evil.
 The frost giants and the fire giants showed their strengths and purposes at different stages of the Ragnarok.
 While we are more familiar with Odin, Thor, and Loki, thanks to Marvel, the Jutul clan (Nordic Giants) were no less.
-Thanks to Marvel, we might become more familiar with the Jutuls, but the main question remains unanswered.
-Mythological events such as the Nordic Ragnarok, Gigantomachy, and Titanomachy leave us all wondering if all of it was just folklore or if they were events that seemed impossible for humans to comprehend.
+We might become more familiar with the Jutuls thanks to Marvel, but the main question remains unanswered.
+Mythological events such as the Nordic Ragnarok, Gigantomachy, and Titanomachy leave us wondering if all of it was just folklore or if they seemed impossible for humans to comprehend.
 Is there any truth to the existence of the Giants?

 Whether giants existed or not?
 Are these mythological stories started to entertain and control the masses?
 Or were there, in fact, tribes exhibiting strength and stature like that of no ordinary men?